ubccr/akrr/docker/hpcg/README.md

 Adding flexibility so that the script identifies what the optimal benchmark to use would be

+Added the /scratch directory to be the place for the temporary working directory, right now doesn't clean it up at the end, perhaps want that functionality?

 Most updated version: pshoff/akrr_benchmarks:hpcg - has appsigcheck and script has common practices